valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

 * **Portaaltaak process name change**

-  The name for the Portaaltaak system process which, can run when portal task is completed, has been changed to `Process completed Portaaltaak`.
+  The name for the Portaaltaak system process which, can run when portaal taak is completed, has been changed to `Process completed Portaaltaak`.

 * **New plugin action in the Documenten API to download documents**